Counselling Services Counselling & Supervision in Harrow and Stanmore

 Having your own regular therapy is usually a course requirement that will add to your expenses.

 Counselling practice is often at a placement that offers clients free or low-cost therapy.
 Most placement counsellors work voluntarily and are provided with free group supervision.
+You will probably also need to have individual supervision adding to your time and cost commitments.

-5. Keep written records of everything
+8. Keep written records of everything

 Receipts and payment records help if there are any administrative queries.